Gremlin (protein)

+Heparin-binding sites on TGF-β superfamily cytokines.
+C: The dimer of the antagonist gremlin.
+Here, the heparin-binding residues (colored brown) are located largely along the second “finger.”

 Gremlin is an inhibitor in the TGF beta signaling pathway.
 It primarily inhibits bone morphogenesis and is implicated in disorders of increased bone formation and several cancers.

 Structure

 Gremlin1, previously known as Drm, is a highly conserved 20.7-kDa, 184 amino acid glycoprotein part of the DAN family and is a cysteine knot-secreted protein.
 Gremlin1 was first identified in differential screening as a transcriptional down-regulated gene in v-mos-transformed rat embryonic fibroblasts.

 Function

 Gremlin1 (Grem1) is known for its antagonistic interaction with bone morphogenetic proteins (BMPs) in the TGF beta signaling pathway.
 Grem1 inhibits predominantly BMP2 and BMP4 in limb buds and functions as part of a self-regulatory feedback signaling system, which is essential for normal limb bud development and digit formation.
 Inhibition of BMPs by Grem1 in limb buds allows the transcriptional up-regulation of the fibroblast growth factors (FGFs) 4 and 8 and sonic hedgehog (SHH) ligands, which are part of the signaling system that controls progression of limb bud development.
 Grem1 regulation of BMP4 in mice embryos is also essential for kidney and lung branching morphogenesis.